 - Learn more about best fishing practices for releasing fish: https://safmc.net/best-fishing-practices/

-Learn more about scamp and why it was chosen for this pilot project at the following story map:
+Learn more about scamp and why it was chosen for the pilot project before the SAFMC Release Project expanded to other shallow water groupers:

 Trip & Location Information